Bradbury, California: Government

 Bradbury had voted for the Republican presidential nominee in every election for president since at least 1964 in which there was a verifiable vote total.
-In 1992, 100 of the 105 votes for third-party candidates were cast for independent candidate Ross Perot In 2016, Bradbury was one of only five cities in Los Angeles County that voted for Donald J. Trump over Hillary Rodham Clinton In 2020, however, the city voted for Joe Biden, marking the first time it voted for a Democrat for president since its incorporation.
+In 1992, 100 of the 105 votes for third-party candidates were cast for independent candidate Ross Perot In 2016, Bradbury was one of only five cities in Los Angeles County that voted for Donald J. Trump over Hillary Rodham Clinton In 2020, the city voted for Joe Biden, marking the first time it voted for a Democrat for president since its incorporation.

 Education

 Bradbury and Duarte are both served by the Duarte Unified School District.

 Infrastructure

 Public safety

 The Los Angeles County Sheriff's Department (LASD) serves Bradbury through the operation of the Duarte satellite substation as well as the Temple Station in Temple City.

 The Los Angeles County Fire Department provides fire protection services, their services assigned to Station 44 in Duarte with backup paramedic assistance from Stations 29 in Baldwin Park and 32 in Azusa, as well as the Monrovia Fire Department.